uynitsuj/uynitsuj.github.io/_posts/2020-08-06-what-an-incoming-umich-eecs-freshman-is-doing-to-stay-sharp-during-quarantine.md

 categories: [project]
 image: robots/ezgif-4-f28f910a4123.gif
 ---
+*From printing face shields for medical workers, developing a 3d-printed 6DoF arm from scratch, to making a personal portfolio website to showcase my projects, I’ve been busy.*

 When the first news of 2019-nCoV broke, I was cautiously optimistic that the virus would have a more difficult time transmitting between humans.
 However, within weeks, many research groups had produced their own R0 estimates, which fell alarmingly somewhere between 1.4 and 4.
 This is when I realized that we were in it for the long haul.
 I then realized the privilege I had (which I’m extremely grateful for) and decided it was time to take advantage of an unprecedented amount of free time.